Non-Hermitian skin clusters from strong interactions: Results and discussion

-{\textit{Skin cluster states and Hilbert space fragmentation.--}} Since interactions are reduced to ordinary hoppings on the effective lattice that represents the physically interesting many-body sector, they can be understood in terms of single-particle concepts.
-We show in Fig.~1(d1) and 1(d2) the Hilbert space connectivity under OBCs and PBCs, for 2-boson and 3-boson subspaces respectively (see \cite{suppmat} for that of 4 and 5-boson subspaces).
+\textbf{Skin cluster states and Hilbert space fragmentation.} Since interactions are reduced to ordinary hoppings on the effective lattice that represents the physically interesting many-body sector, they can be understood in terms of single-particle concepts.
+We show in Fig.~\ref{1}\textbf{e} and Fig.~\ref{1}\textbf{f} the Hilbert space connectivity under open boundary conditions (OBCs) and periodic boundary conditions (PBCs), for 2-boson and 3-boson subspaces respectively (see Supplementary Note 2 for that of 4 and 5-boson subspaces).
 While the 2-body subspaces simply form 1D chains, as previously explained, the 3-body spaces decouple into three sectors, each containing some states that are not easily reached, suggestive of Hilbert space fragmentation~\cite{yang2020hilbert,pietracaprina2019hilbert,sala2020ergodicity,lee2020frustration,patil2020hilbert,langlett2021hilbert,herviou2021many}.
-Interestingly, for more than two particles, the Hilbert space connectivity graphs become much more complicated when going from OBCs to PBCs, much beyond merely ``closing up'' chains into loops.
+For more than two particles, the Hilbert space connectivity graphs become much more complicated when going from OBCs to PBCs, much beyond merely ``closing up'' chains into loops.
 This hence hints of more exotic phenomena besides the conventional NHSE.
 Indeed, in the PBC case, there exists a hierarchy of smaller loops that are coupled only at a few selected states.
 When superimposed onto an effective lattice structure, these inter-loop couplings correspond to the previously mentioned effective non-local hoppings.